python-trio/purerpc/README.md

 async def main():
-    channel = Channel("localhost", 50055)
-    # This is optional, will be run automatically on the first request
-    await channel.connect()
+    async with purerpc.insecure_channel("localhost", 50055) as channel:
         stub = GreeterStub(channel)
         reply = await stub.SayHello(HelloRequest(name="World"))
         print(reply.message)

         async for reply in stub.SayHelloToMany(gen()):
             print(reply.message)

 if __name__ == "__main__":
-    curio.run(main)
+    curio.run(main)  # Or trio.run(main)
 ```

-You can mix server and client code, for example make a server that requests something using purerpc from another server, etc.
+You can mix server and client code, for example make a server that requests something using purerpc from another gRPC server, etc.

 More examples in `misc/` folder